Digital Innovations for a Happier, Healthier Aging: A Transdisciplinary Training

 [6] Bruce, C., Harrison, P., Giammattei, C., Desai, S., Sol, J.R., Jones, S., Schwartz, R. (2020).
 Evaluating Patient-Centered Mobile Health Technologies: Definitions, Methodologies, and Outcomes.
 JMIR Mhealth Uhealth 2020;8(11):e17577. doi: 10.2196/17577

-Note: Free for AGE-INT members Note: Please indicate in your motivation letter if that applies to you!
+Free for AGE-INT members: Please indicate in your motivation letter if you are a member!

 Organizers: